 Consider the outcome of this situation.
 We have a significant number of taxpayers who do not go to university, who are disadvantaged compared to university goers, who are paying for people who are better off in all of those regards to go to university, making the beneficiaries better off still.
 Do not misunderstand my point about genetics and intelligence: it is of course true that many a person from a poor background, who doesn’t go to university, is very intelligent - but it is little solace that a proportion of their already limited income will go to fund the education of a less intelligent, wealthier person.
 I am only making the observation that, usually, the more intelligent members of society have a superior capacity to attend university.
 The point is: all these characteristics diminishing one’s socioeconomic position are more likely to be held by the non-graduate.
 The less intelligent person will be more likely not to choose to go to university, and if they do they are more likely to drop out – but they must pay taxes for their more intelligent peer from the same neighbourhood to go to university.
 The better equipped member of the poor neighbourhood was always more likely to have a greater income than the less equipped member of the same neighbourhood, so why should we increase that disparity?

 The bottom line is: people who go to university, who are already better off than those who don’t, and who have every expectation of earning more than those who don’t, make poorer people subsidise their education via the ballot box.
 I struggle to think of any more unjust and regressive a form of taxation than this.
 It is outrageous that people on low pay in menial jobs should pay for the education of a professional on a six-figure salary.
 The professional can and should pay for their own education with the rewards they have reaped by virtue of receiving it.
-It is true, of course, that the university goers and their parents will pay taxes too, and therefore contribute toward their own/their children’s education – and so they should – but they should do so totally.

 The individual who does not attend university gets an especially raw deal, because he or she who leaves school and starts work at 16 or 18 pays taxes for between 3 and 10 years longer (and sometimes even longer than that) than the university graduate will.
 It is of course the wealthiest among us who can afford to delay entering the real world for the longest, therefore benefitting from the subsidy of taxpayers for the longest; and, who after all their years of study, can expect to receive among the highest incomes.